sibgit/sibgit.github.io/exercises_first_steps.md

 ### C) Merge your branch with your team's animal-dev branch
 Each team member should now merge the edits made on their personal branch (e.g.
-`tiger-sandra`) into the team's main development branch (e.g. `tiger-dev`), and then push the changes back to the remote repo on GitHub.
+`tiger-sandra`) into the team's main development branch (e.g. `tiger-dev`), and then push the changes back to the remote repo on GitHub/GitLab.

 This is **best done as a coordinated, iterative, process**, where each member will in turn: